-For admission procedures to the Nursing Program, contact the Student Affairs Office.
+For admission procedures to the Nursing Program, contact the Nursing Division, ext.
+216.

 Nurse Assistants: Qualified nurse assistants are in constant need to function as members of the hospital or community health team.
 Primary functions of nurse assistants are to care for sub-acute ill patients and to assist other members of the team.
 This is a one semester program.